The entries in this blog are really interesting to me AND are selected over Internet.

 can be applied to servers.
 This finally looks like its heading in the right direction.
 See

-the AnandTech article on this drive for more performance data:
+the AnandTech article on this drive for more performance data: Seagate's

-Momentus XT Reviewed, Finally a Good Hybrid HDD
+Momentus XT Reviewed, Finally a Good Hybrid HDD.

 I still slightly prefer the Facebook FlashCache approach but these hybrid drives are